BetterUXDev/bux-wpcore/README.md

 6. Click Next again to begin installation
 7. Uncheck "Run Control Panel" Click Finish
 8. WINDOWS ONLY : Go to C:\XAMPP, right click on "xampp-control" go to properties, under compatibility check "Run this program as an administrator" at the bottom, click okay.
+9. go to "localhost\xampp" on your browser
+10. go to "phpmyadmin"
+11. ignore messages and click on databases
+12. Create a new database called "bux_db"
+13. goto "localhost/betterux" (hope everything loads right, you should see the dashboard)

 ## Cloning Repo to XAMPP
 1. Create a FORK of the MASTER RESPOSITORY
 2. Clone FORK into htdocs*
 3. Create branch in Git Bash (terminal)

 *htdocs folder is inside xampp folder (in OS X htdocs has a shortcut to htdocs, but the actual folder is burried inside of the other folder)*